tylerharter/cs301-projects/spring19/lab3/README.md

-# Lab 3: Intro and Vocabulary
+# Lab 3: Learning an API

 For many projects this semester, we'll provide you with a *module* (a collection of functions) named `project`, in a file named